 Access to hiking trails

 The picnic shelter can be reserved by submitting this online Facility Use Form or by printing out the Facility Use Request Form below and mailing it back to the Public Works Department at 229 Tyler Road North in Red Wing, or faxing it to 651-388-0243.
-Shelter requests can also be emailed to Kelsey Hager at the Public Works Department.
+Shelter requests can also be emailed to Leigh Ann Anderson at the Public Works Department.

 For additional assistance, please contact us at 651-385-3674.
 You can check the availability of a park pavilion by checking the facilities calendar.

 Amenities This shelter is a large open-air shelter with 4 large stone picnic tables and can accommodate approximately 24 to 30 people.
 One large charcoal grill is near the shelter for use.
 Please note that water and electricity are not available in this park.

-The shelter is available on a "first come first serve basis" after all paid reservations are honored.
+Reservations The shelter is available on a first-come, first-served basis after all paid reservations are honored.
 Please check the schedule of reservations posted on the shelter.